 a.
 Applicant Profile-A brief overview of the structure and function of the applicant organization.
 Describe your organizational experience conducting similar programs and demonstrate why the applicant is uniquely qualified to complete the project successfully, including the capacity to undertake this initiative and your organization's experience in meeting the needs of the target population.
+Within this section, you should include relevant work samples and/or other evidence that demonstrates experience working with people with disabilities, disability organizations, state or federal agencies, and diverse populations.
 Include a description of the geographic area(s) to be served and an overview of the services/supports available to persons with developmental and other disabilities in the area(s).